panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 dog.legs; // => 4
 ```

-The idea is that ES2015 `class` syntax is a syntactic sugar on top of prototypal inheritance.
+ES2015 `class` syntax is a syntactic sugar on top of prototypal inheritance.

-Yes, you're dealing with the same prototypes, just beautified with classes syntax.
+Yes, you're dealing with the prototypal inheritance, just beautified with classes syntax.

 The above code snippet is equivalent to the following: